rari/prompteraid/README.md

 - Use the search function to find specific styles quickly
 - Save your favorite styles to build a personal collection
-- Try the card generators for social media content
 - Explore the tutorial section to learn advanced techniques

 ---